 - Click Here to Expand All Chapters (Useful for "find on page")

 Greetings from Paul, Silvanus, and Timothy

-- Paul, and Silvanus, and Timothy, to the Thessalonian church in God our Father and the Anointed Lord Jesus.
+- Paul, and Silvanus, and Timothy, to the church of the Thessalonians in God our Father and the Anointed Lord Jesus.

 - So then we ourselves can boast of you in the churches of God; for your perseverance and faith in all your persecutions and tribulations that you bear.

 - This is undeniable proof of the righteous judgement of God, for you to be deemed worthy of the kingdom of God, for which you also suffer,

 - since indeed it’s righteous for God to repay the men afflicting you with affliction.

 - And you (the men being afflicted) will rest with us at the revelation of the Lord Jesus from heaven with His mighty angels in flaming fire,

 - delivering avenging justice1“avenging justice” is one word in Greek, often translated “vengeance” here.
 It comes from two words, the first meaning “out from” and the second meaning “justice” or “judge”.
 It properly refers to “meeting out justice as judgement” especially to avenge a wrongdoing.
 It focuses on the righteousness of the judgement, not a personal sense of revenge. on the men not *knowing God and on the men not obediently listening to the gospel of our Lord Jesus,